Why we collect information about you:

 The lifecycle of your information with St Ann’s Hospice:

 We will collect information from you upon admission and from other healthcare providers following referral to enable us to provide the best quality care for your specific needs.
 We will only hold your information for the length of time that we are caring for you, or in accordance with NHS policy.

 How can you access your own health records?

-A formal request for you to see your records may be made in writing by you, or the person representing you, to: Medical Director (Caldicott Guardian) St Ann’s Hospice, Meadowsweet Lane, Little Hulton, Worsley.
-M28 0FE.
+A formal request for you to see your records may be made in writing by you, or the person representing you, to: Medical Director (Caldicott Guardian) St Ann’s Hospice, St Ann’s Road North, Heald Green, Cheadle, Cheshire, SK8 3SZ.

 We may refuse your request to see your records where the doctor thinks it would be harmful to you or another person.
-If your record contains information about another person, this will be removed prior to any viewing, unless we have the consent of the other person.
+If your record contains information about another person, we will need to remove this before allowing access, unless we have the consent of the other person.

 Raising a complaint:

 If you have a query about how St Ann’s processes your personal data, you can contact our Data Protection Officer by emailing firstname.lastname@example.org